AnanthaRajuC/anantharajuc.github.io/_posts/2018-07-29-Essential-Reading.markdown

 ## Summary:

-Select compilation of articles and books on Software Development
+Select compilation of articles and books on Software Development and its related aspects.

 ### Classification
 - [Articles](#articles)